jpinedev/tech-writing-final/README.md

 ./mspj-paintbrush-editor <path/to/tileMapFile> <path/to/textureAtlas>
 ```

-The tile map file is a plain text file format that stores tile information like which tile sprite to render and whether or not the tile should have a collider on it.

 ### Editor Preview

 When launched, the program should bring up a window like so:

 ![Paintbrush Editor demo image](https://phigarcia.github.io/MSPJ-Website/images/pic3.png)

+### Tile Map Data

+The tile map file is a plain text file format that stores tile information like which tile sprite to render and whether or not the tile should have a collider on it.

+Changes made to the tile map using the Paintbrush Editor are automatically saved upon exit.

 ### Editor Modes

-This data can be altered using the various modes of the Paintbrush Editor:
+The tile map data can be altered using the various modes of the Paintbrush Editor:

 - Brush mode (`b`): paint tiles with the current tile sprite.
 - Erase mode (`e`): remove sprites from tiles.